rajeshd2091/kubernetesmyths/docs/storage_myths/ReadWriteOnce_mode_allows_only_a_single_Pod_to_access_the_volume.md

-# Myth 2: `ReadWriteOnce` mode allows only a single Pod to access the volume
+# Myth: `ReadWriteOnce` mode allows only a single Pod to access the volume

 During one of my interviews, the panel asked me, “Why does Kubernetes restrict RWO volumes to a single Pod?”
 I confidently answered, “Because only one Pod can mount it — that’s what RWO means.”